 In geometry, there are many types of a quadrilateral i.e. parallelogram, rhombus, square, rectangle, trapezium, and kite, which share common characteristics, due to which people face trouble in understanding these figures.
-Rhombus and Parallelogram are two such shapes that are frequently juxtaposed by the people, but there is a difference in their properties.
-While rhombus can be referred as a slanting square, whose adjacent sides are equal, the parallelogram is a slanting rectangle with two set of parallel opposite sides.
-So, let’s understand the difference between rhombus and parallelogram.
+A rhombus can be referred as a slanting square, whose adjacent sides are equal.
+On the contrary, a parallelogram is a slanting rectangle with two sets of parallel opposite sides.

 Content: Rhombus Vs Parallelogram

 |Meaning||Rhombus refers to a flat shaped, four-sided figure with all sides congruent.||A parallelogram is a four sided flat-shaped figure, whose opposite sides are parallel to each other.|

 |Equal sides||All four sides have equal length.||Opposite sides have equal length.|

 |Diagonals||The diagonals bisect each other at right angles forming scalene triangle.||The diagonals bisect each other forming two congruent triangle.|

 |Area||(pq)/2, where p and q are the diagonals||bh, where b = base and h = height|

 |Perimeter||4 a, where a = side||2 (a+b), where a = side, b = base|

 Definition of Rhombus